 This position will support multiple retail branch offices.
 It is critical that the Float Teller maintains the ability to build relationships with customers and staff at multiple locations.
+Due to the demands of this position, the starting hourly wage could be between $15-$18/hour to start.

 Due to the nature of this position, Float Tellers must maintain a tremendous amount of flexibility.
 For example, the ability to work in multiple branches in the same week may be required.
 Occasionally, Floating Tellers may be asked to work in multiple branches in one day requiring travel between the two.